 Dexcom's Hot Technology Pipeline

 Beyond the G6 app updates, we have a lot to be excited from Dexcom.
 At the recent Advanced Technologies and Treatments for Diabetes (ATTD) conference in Berlin, the company previewed more new mobile app features, its next-gen G7 tech anticipated in late 2020, and more.

 Tandem Control-IQ Hybrid Closed Loop: Dexcom partner Tandem Diabetes Care launched its Basal-IQ product in mid-2018, which automatically suspends basal insulin when a Low glucose is predicted, using the G6-integrated t:slim X2 device.
-While that's exciting all on its own, Tandem plans to launch its next version in mid-2019 -- the Control-IQ, which will add auto insulin-dosing for High glucose levels, too, making it just the second-ever "hybrid closed loop" system on the market but offering more than the current Medtronic Minimed 670G available now.
+While that's exciting all on its own, Tandem plans to launch its next version in late 2019 -- the Control-IQ, which will add auto insulin-dosing for High glucose levels, too, making it just the second-ever "hybrid closed loop" system on the market but offering more than the current Medtronic Minimed 670G available now.

 The G6 Pro:FDA cleared in late 2018, the Pro Q is Dexcom's "professional CGM" that allows healthcare professionals to monitor their patient's glucose and analyze trends for them.
 This includes a fully-disposable G6 transmitter and factory-calibrated 10-day sensor, and has the ability to use either "blinded" (where only the healthcare professional can see the data) or with real-time, patient-visible data monitoring through the G6 mobile app.
 This is a big advance over the G4 professional version that's been available, and it seems especially important for T2s who may want to try CGM or get a quick medical assessment in clinic only.